Morococala: Geography and geomorphology

 It lies in the Cordillera Occidental.
 The city of Oruro lies northwest of Morococala, and the town of Llallagua is just south.

-Morococala consists of a high plateau, and is a field consisting of ignimbrites and tuffs, which were deposited on top of the basement.
-These form sequences with thicknesses on average less than 100 m.
+Morococala consists of a high plateau, and is a field consisting of ignimbrites and tuffs covering an area of about 1400 km2.These form sequences with thicknesses on average less than 100 m.
 This field covers a surface area of 1500 km2.
 The presence of two calderas has been inferred, one at Tankha Tankha in the northern part of the field and one at Condoriri in the southern part of the field.
 The Tankha Tankha caldera has a resurgent dome which has erupted domes and lava flows.
 Other volcanic landforms in the field are lava domes.
 Mines are located at San Pablo, Morococala and Japo.

 Morococala is part of the so-called Bolivian tin belt, a string of plutons of Permian to Pliocene age extending from Peru over Bolivia to Argentina.
 These may or may not be associated with surface volcanic features but contain many mineral deposits.
-Some areas are associated with Late Miocene ignimbrites, such as Morococala and Los Frailes Plateau.
-A number of mineralization areas exist at Morococala in the sediment layers, many of them in the sediment layers and associated with volcanic structures.
+Some areas are associated with Late Miocene ignimbrites, such as Morococala and Los Frailes Plateau; mineralizations at Morococala are in the sediment layers associated with volcanic structures.
+Bolivia is the sixth-largest tin producer in the world, and the Huanuni mine in Morococala contributes about half of Bolivia's tin production.
+Apart from tin, these volcanoes were the source of abundant lithium deposits in the region.
+Morococala is part of the Neogene Ignimbrite Province of the Andes, which covers an area of about 300,000 km2; the back-arc region alone where Morococala lies emplaced more than 10000 km3 during the past 23 million years.